pf-hubs/chutvrc-hubs/README.md

 npm run dev
 ```

-The backend dev server is configured with CORS to only accept connections from "hubs.local:8080", so you will need to access it from that host.
-To do this, you likely want to add "hubs.local" and "hubs-proxy.local" to the [local "hosts" file](https://phoenixnap.com/kb/how-to-edit-hosts-file-in-windows-mac-or-linux) on your computer:
+The backend dev server is configured with CORS to only accept connections from "localhost:8080", so you will need to access it from that host.
+To do this, you likely want to add "localhost" and "hubs-proxy.local" to the [local "hosts" file](https://phoenixnap.com/kb/how-to-edit-hosts-file-in-windows-mac-or-linux) on your computer:

 ```
-127.0.0.1	hubs.local
+127.0.0.1	localhost
 127.0.0.1	hubs-proxy.local
 ```

-Then visit https://hubs.local:8080 (note: HTTPS is required, you'll need to accept the warning for the self-signed SSL certificate)
+Then visit https://localhost:8080 (note: HTTPS is required, you'll need to accept the warning for the self-signed SSL certificate)

 > Note: When running the Hubs client locally, you will still connect to the development versions of our [Janus WebRTC](https://github.com/mozilla/janus-plugin-sfu) and [reticulum](https://github.com/mozilla/reticulum) servers.
 These servers do not allow being accessed outside of localhost.
 If you want to host your own Hubs servers, please check out [Hubs Cloud](https://hubs.mozilla.com/docs/hubs-cloud-intro.html).